WWHR: History

-WWHR-FM debuted in the fall of 1988, under the name New Rock 92 managed by associate professor Bart White.
+WWHR-FM debuted on August 17, 1988, under the name New Rock 92 managed by associate professor Bart White.
 The station served primarily as an academic broadcasting lab housed in the Academic Complex transmitting from the residence hall Pearce-Ford Tower with 100 watts of power.
 New Rock 92's signal covered a five-mile radius.

 This changed in 2001 when broadcasting instructor, Dr. Marjorie Yambor, became general manager of the station.
 Dr. Yambor transformed the simple broadcast lab into a competitive station.
 This began by rebranding the station as Revolution 91.7, along with newly constructed studio spaces, a new tower and a boost in effective radiated power to 1,300 watts, expanding the station's broadcast radius to about thirty miles.
 Following the transmitter upgrade in 2002, WWHR began a 24-hour programming schedule (with the exception of winter breaks and technical issues).

 In 2015, Yambor left the position of general manager.
 While the university searched for a replacement, broadcasting instructors Victoria LaPoe and Jeanine Cherry fulfilled interim management duties, alongside student managers Angela Conway and Taylor Hodgkins overseeing day-to-day operations.

 In 2016, former Nashville Public Radio employee Emil Moffat was named general manager fulfilling the management duties for both WWHR and WKYU-FM.

 WWHR switched to an adult album alternative format in late 2017, coinciding with new on-air branding and an updated logo.